 November 11, 2021 Update: Plaintiffs’ lawyers owe the court a response to the Defendants’ motions to dismiss that argues some cases filed in the Paraquat class action are time-barred because of the statutes of limitation and arguments that some of the Parkinson’s disease lawsuits fail to adequately state a claim.
 The plaintiffs’ attorneys’ response was due on December 13, 2021.
 Our Paraquat lawyers would be surprised if the court dismissed any individual lawsuits in the Paraquat class action.

 October 1, 2021 Update: Our Paraquat lawyers have two new updates of interest.

-A French research study was published in September 2021 which found that paraquat exposure in pregnant women can cause a type of prenatal neurodevelopmental toxicity that is very similar to Parkinson’s Disease.
+A French research study published in September 2021 found that paraquat exposure in pregnant women can cause a type of prenatal neurodevelopmental toxicity similar to Parkinson’s Disease.
 This is the first study to link paraquat exposure to prenatal health defects.
 This could become a big deal in the Paraquat lawsuits if children are also victims.]

 Defendants timely filed motions to dismiss, arguing that many cases in this MDL are partially or fully time-barred by statutes of limitation and repose, that the public nuisance claims filed by some Plaintiffs fail to state a claim, and that Plaintiffs’ warranty and consumer protection claims must be dismissed for a variety of reasons specific to state law.